Monday, 30 November 2020

 Another way to weaken barriers to entry is legislating for common industry standards by government rather than allowing an industry player to set the standards, as they could easily be manipulated by the supplier to their own benefit and to the detriment of others.
 This is especially important in the case of technical products.

 Making anti-trust laws more or less effective.
 Anti-trust laws are meant to prevent any single player, or a few, entirely dominating the market.
 One result of lax anti-trust laws is mergers and acquisitions that eliminate all competition.
-In Zambia, the acquisition of Northern Breweries by Zambian Breweries may not have been allowed if a pro-competition stand had been stronger.
+In a country where there are only two brewing companies, for example, acquisition of one brewing company by the other may not be allowed if a pro-competition stand were stronger.

 Rent-seeking.
 This refers to tendency to manipulate the established system to gain in some way.
 For example, a firm paying a government official to preserve or improve its market power.
 In the idealistic environment, there is much less rent-seeking.
 Existing companies are not able to get away with rent-seeking manoeuvres: they let new competitors enter the market unhindered - and only maintain or improve their position by creating, innovating, investing and raising productivity (output per unit of investment, which represents falling costs).